FB

 Metric Bolt Grade Markings

 Notice that the 12.9 is a Socket Head Cap Screw, rather than a Hex Head like the others.
 For both English and metric bolts, the socket heads are effectively all made of this higher grade steel.
 Often they are black, but color is not a good designation.
-We’ll talk about that below.
+We will talk about that below.

 Socket Heads: